 Customer Lifetime Value

-Ask for feedback (and include contact information) in your release notes, and feature a feedback button prominently within your app.
+Ask for User Feedback.
+Requesting feedback is the best way to identify and fix friction points before users ditch your app.
+Ask for feedback (and include contact information) in your release notes, and feature a feedback button in your app.
 1 Second Everyday and Zomato do a great job of this:

 Image: Camp Gladiator on Facebook

-Contests, loyalty perks, and fresh content are just a few ideas to get your retention engine revving.
+These are just a few ideas to get your retention engine revving.
 For more, check out this comprehensive Guide to User Retention.

 How you track engagement will depend on how frequently users are meant to engage with your app, but here are a few user engagement metrics to consider: